wp-plugins/csv-2-post/readme.txt

 * Fixed bug with custom fields not actually being created.
 * Addded new custom field for ALL posts for campaign id, will be used for UNDO and UPDATE in campaign management.

+= 0.3 =
+* Stage 4 Improvement - Another row added for pairing column to custom field key and no null values entered to database now
+* Version 0.2 updates caused filtering to stop working so that has been fixed

 == Arbitrary section ==

 Please email wordpress@webtechglobal.co.uk with any questions regarding this plugin.